 How Long Should I Spend There?

-If your itinerary can swing it, I recommend spending two days in Petra, though if you have time you can definitely spend more there—the park is massive!
+If your itinerary can swing it, I recommend spending two days in Petra, though if you have time, you can spend more there—the park is massive!
 The price for a two-day Petra ticket is 55 Jordanian dinar (JOD), vs. 50 JOD for one day (both with overnight stay).

-Be aware that if you’re doing Petra as a day trip and not staying at a hotel in Wadi Musa overnight, then the price is a steep 90 JOD.
+Be aware that if you’re doing Petra as a day trip and not staying overnight at a hotel in Wadi Musa, then the price is a steep 90 JOD.

-You have a few options, depending on where you’re coming from, but taxi is easiest.
+Depending on where you’re coming from, you have a few options, but a taxi is the easiest.
 We took the bus from Wadi Rum to Wadi Musa (a good option if you’re on a tight budget), but it drops you off at a depot of sorts and then you still have to find a way to your hotel.

 Here is a fairly simple map created by Lucy of OnTheLuce.com just to give you an idea of the order of things (distances not completely to scale).
 To hike to the High Place of Sacrifice, the trail starts between the Theatre and the Colonnaded Street.